PawbSocial/network/README.md

 We're creating a network of instances aimed at providing a safe and welcoming place for those within the furry fandom and LGBTQ+ community, and currently operate two instances: https://furry.engineer and https://pawb.fun.

+We have agreed to the [Mastodon Server Covenant](https://joinmastodon.org/covenant).

 ## Current Service Status

 You can find the latest status info for all of our pawb.social services at https://status.pawb.social.